- Professor of Law

 -Tulsa Committee on Foreign Relations, Tulsa, Oklahoma (January 2018) (address on international business and human rights issues).

--Law, Borders, and Speech Conference, Stanford University Center for Internet and Society, October 2016 (served as a panelist during the closed session of the conference).
+-Law, Borders, and Speech Conference, Stanford University Center for Internet and Society, October 2016 (served as a panelist discussing international protections for freedom of expression online).

 -Freedom Online Coalition Annual Meeting, San Jose, Costa Rica, October 2016 (served as a speaker on a panel discussion organized by the U.S. and German governments on hate speech and harassment online).